MythicAgents/Athena/README.md

 ### Websockets
 Athena can act as an egress channel over the `websocket` profile.
 This is the recommended profile to use when making use of the SOCKS5 functionality.

-### SMBServer
-Athena can act as an SMB server, facilitating communications between its egress channel and the SMBClient.

-Note: Multiple agents can be chained to support advanced internal communications.

-### SMBClient
+### SMB
-Athena can communicate with the mythic server through an external egress agent by making use of named pipes.
-SMBClient agents can act as both a Client and a Server, allowing for chaining of multiple agents together.
+Athena supports SMB communications for internal comms over named pipes.

 ## Opsec Considerations
 ### Agent Size